-What you are about to read is very probably the most simple recipe on our whole blog.
+What you are about to read is very probably one of the most simple recipes on our whole blog.
 However, let that not take away anything from this recipe.

 Because it is also one of the most tasty satisfying breakfast, brunch – any time of day, for that matter – recipes out there!

 Turkey loves sucuk.
 And as soon as we moved here, it was one of the ingredients that we got straight to work with, experimenting in the kitchen.

 A huge feast was laid before us.
 Plate after plate of local cheeses, honey, jam, salads, gözleme.

 And then the hot, shallow pans arrived.
 We craned our necks to see what was inside.
 Fried eggs with Turkish sucuk!

 There are lots of tasty Turkish egg recipes out there.

 But sucuk and eggs is the ultimate weekend treat.
 Especially when it accompanies the village breakfast.

 A careful passing round of the plate as we all cut into the egg the take our share.